 Caring ethos

 We aim to create and maintain a caring ethos where all children and adults feel safe, secure and valued.
 If children feel happy and enjoy school this will encourage good attendance and then create conditions in which they can do their best in every area of school life.
 Our school operates as a listening school where children are able to approach adults with concerns.
-These will be taken seriously and relevant Local Safeguarding Children Board (LSCB) procedures followed without delay if there is a risk/likelihood of, or actual significant harm.
+These will be taken seriously and relevant local multi-agency safeguarding procedures followed without delay if there is a risk/likelihood of, or actual significant harm.

-(Perhaps link to Church; specific school counsellors; Place to be staff etc.)
+We offer a tiered system of support beginning with universal services, counsellors, school nurses and health visitors.
+We are a Rights Respecting School Level 1 and believe that all children have the right to be protected.
+(Article 19)

 Curriculum